e-n-f/if-then-else/if-then-else.md

 ![21](https://user-images.githubusercontent.com/1951835/53197193-899fd800-35ce-11e9-9605-2da38f85c006.png)

-As I said at the start, this use of "else" as a conjunction sounds strange to English speakers, and it did not take long before some objections to it were raised.
-One was from Christopher Strachey, designing the CPL programming language.
+As I said, the use of "else" as a conjuction sounds strange.
-CPL was the grandparent of C and therefore the ancestor of most programming languages in use today.
-He called "else" "ignorantly incorrect English" and wanted to use "test … then … or" instead.
-But that doesn't sound very natural either, and it didn't catch on.
+Christopher Strachey's CPL programming language is the grandparent of C and therefore the ancestor of most current programming languages, and he refused to use "else," calling it "ignorantly incorrect English."
+He thought we should write "test … then … or" instead, which also doesn't sound very natural, and didn't catch on.

 * http://www.ancientgeek.org.uk/CPL/CPL_Elementary_Programming_Manual.pdf